qlyoung/lwbd/README.md

 lwbd
 ====

-*A lightweight beat detection library designed for simplicity and* *portability*
+*A lightweight beat detection library designed for simplicity and portability*

 What it does
 ------------
 lwbd detects rhythmic onsets (beats) in digital audio.
 Feed it an audio file, and lwbd will provide you with the time location and sound energy of each beat it detects.

 Platforms & Formats
 -------------------
-lwbd has two branches.
-The ```master``` branch is compatible with any system providing a full JavaSE runtime.
-The ```android``` branch is compatible with Android systems, which do not provide a full JavaSE runtime.
-Due to the absence of the Java Sound API (javax.sound) in Android, the vast majority of audio codecs written in Java will not run on Android.
-As a result only a limited subset of the supported formats are supported in the ```android``` branch due to a lack of Android-compatible decoders.
+lwbd ultimately aims to support all major audio formats.
+However, due to runtime compatibility issues, some formats are currently unsupported on certain platforms.

-For all formats, 44.1kHz is the only sample rate supported. lwbd assumes all audio it receives is sampled at 44.1 kHz.
+Regardless of encoding, 44.1kHz is the only sample rate supported. lwbd assumes all audio it receives is sampled at 44.1 kHz, so if you pass it data of the wrong sample rate, you'll get garbage output.

 **Format availability by platform:**